CPK Insurance

 Commercial Umbrella Insurance in Dallas

-Commercial Umbrella Insurance Risk Factors in Dallas
+About Commercial Umbrella Insurance in Dallas, TX

 Commercial umbrella insurance extends excess liability protection above the limits of your underlying commercial auto, general liability, and employers liability policies.
 In Texas, that extra layer is especially relevant because businesses operate under the oversight of the Texas Department of Insurance, and the state does not require private employers to carry workers’ compensation, which can make liability planning look different from state to state.
 The policy is designed to respond after your primary coverage is exhausted, so it is not a replacement for commercial liability limits in Texas; it is an add-on that can help when a lawsuit, settlement, or judgment exceeds those limits.
 The product can also include broader coverage for certain claims depending on the policy form and endorsements, and it may help with defense costs coverage in qualifying situations.